ibm-cloud-docs/containers/cs_ingress.md

 When you create a standard cluster, an IBM-provided application load balancer (ALB) is automatically enabled and is assigned a portable public IP address and a public route.
 {:shortdesc}

-Every app that is exposed to the public via Ingress is assigned a unique path that is appended to the public route, so that you can use a unique URL to access an app publicly in your cluster.
+Every app that is exposed to the public via Ingress is assigned a unique path that is appended to the public route.
+You can then use a unique URL to access an app publicly in your cluster.
 To expose your app to the public, you can configure Ingress for the following scenarios.

 -   [Publicly expose apps using the IBM-provided domain without TLS](#ibm_domain)
 -   [Publicly expose apps using the IBM-provided domain with TLS](#ibm_domain_cert)